Girls' Program Costs:

 Financial assistance is available if needed.
 Please complete the Player Scholarship application below to apply.

-Practices for the Spring Recreational Program (K-8) begin the first week of February and run through the end of the season (typically the last weekend of April or first weekend of May).
+Practices for the Spring Recreational Program (K-8) typically begin early to mid-February and run through the end of the season (typically the last weekend of April or mid-May).
 Practices are 2x/week and the days of the week will be selected by the individual team's coach(es).

 Practices will be held at Thunderbolt Park located at 5700 US-17, Fleming Island, FL 32003.
 (Located next to the Fleming Island Library).

-The youth boys (K-8) and girls (K-2) play in the North Florida Youth Lacrosse League (NFYLL).
-Games begin late February and end early May.
+The youth Boys (K-8) teams play in the North Florida Youth Lacrosse League (NFYLL).
+Games begin mid-March and end mid- May.
 Games are played at Julington Creek Plantation Park on Saturdays.

-The youth girls (3-8) play in the Northeast Florida Girls Youth Lacrosse League (NEFGYLL).
-Games are played at various fields in St. John's County beginning in late February and end late April.
-Games are played on Sunday afternoons.
+The younger youth girls (grades K-2) will participate in several fun play days throughout the season and the older recreational girls (grades 3-8) play on Sunday afternoons in the Northeast Florida Girls Youth Lacrosse League (NEFGYLL).
+Games are played in St. John's County beginning in late February and end late April.

-Boys are required to have a stick, a protective helmet, a mouthpiece (color must be highly visible), gloves, shoulder pads and arm pads.
+Boys are required to have a stick, a protective helmet, a mouthpiece (color must be highly visible), gloves, shoulder pads, elbow pads and gloves.
 Protective cups are strongly recommended and often required.
 Cleats are preferred but not required.
-Many players wear football, lacrosse or soccer cleats.
+Most players wear lacrosse, football or soccer cleats.

 If a player has braces, permanent retainers, etc., it may be necessary to have a customized mouth guard made by an orthodontist/dentist.
 Please allow 3-4 weeks for this process.